vranki/ExtPlane/README.md

 ## Transformer ##

-ExtPlane-Transformer is an application that works as ExtPlane server and can transform output from ANY simulator to ExtPlane protocol.
-Work on Transformer is only beginning but expect to see support for more simulators in near future.
+ExtPlane-Transformer is an application that works as ExtPlane server and can transform output from other simulators to ExtPlane protocol.

 License: